-If you believe that simply having classic tools like Skype and your email will help you work efficiently from home, then you need to read on.
+If you believe that classic tools like Skype and your email will help you work efficiently from home, then you need to read on.
 Yes, some of these tools already function as the cornerstone of remote work – but only having these in your arsenal might not make you as productive and efficient.

 Remember, the right combination of remote working tools can bring two distinct benefits for your business – they help your team stay motivated and they help you increase productivity.

 In this post, we’ll list and explain 11 tools for various purposes including file sharing, project management, collaboration, remote hiring, etc.

 You really can’t talk about communication tools and not mention Slack.

 Although this tool is already at the top of everyone’s list, it’s still worth a mention as it does a great job of allowing remote work teams to connect and communicate in an efficient manner.
 In fact, this tool almost makes the use of emails redundant for teamwork and even project management.

 With this, you can create channels for different projects and tasks, add members and even look up previous conversations with a searchable history feature.
 Even better, you can easily share files with people in a channel.

 Pricing: Freemium, Paid plans start at $6.67 USD

 While we’re on the subject of remote work tools that can help us communicate in a more efficient way, there is no way we cannot mention Trello.